mutalyzer/docker-mutalyzer/README.md

     - api
 ```

-There are also two helper scripts to add GHCr37/hg19 assembly and transcripts to Mutalyzer.
+There are also two helper scripts to add GHCr37/hg19 assembly and transcripts to Mutalyzer:
-They can be run in the following fashion:

 `docker exec <name of mutalyzer api container> sh import_assembly_GRCh37.sh`